 New Moon or not, we could all use a spiritual cleanse once in a while.
 This digestive chai-flavored powder blend of supermushrooms, adaptogens, and superherbs can be mixed into warm milk or water to promote relaxation and a wash of calm.

-Maybe you have an area in desperate need of smudging, like your office desk or your car, that can't quite accomodate smoke.
+Maybe you have an area in desperate need of energy clearing, like your office desk or your car, that can't quite accommodate smoke.
 Consider this spray your travel purifier of bad vibes.
-(You can even smudge a particularly toxic person discretely—it'll be our little secret.)
+(You can even cleanse a particularly toxic person discretely—it'll be our little secret.)

 The moon never makes us feel regretful, per se, unless it comes too soon and the day moves too fast.
 But somehow Smith & Cult has made a negative name translate into a stunning opalescent opaque shade that'll carry you well into the latest lunar phase.

 Speaking of massage, check out Meghan Markle's favorite jaw-defining massage treatments.

 This treatment was paid for by the resort.
 Editor's opinions are her own.